The Embroker Difference: Tailoring D&O Policies to Better Address Tech RisksInsurance Explained

 From day one, the goal of our Embroker Startup Program has been to provide venture-backed startups with the best possible experience and coverage when buying the insurance policies that are most critical to their businesses.
 We take this mission very seriously, striving to truly adapt all of our proprietary policies to provide coverage that is custom-tailored to the specific risk profiles of our clients.

 A very good example of this is the way in which our D&O policy addresses some of the more typical D&O liability exclusions that are especially important for tech startups.
-When either buying director & officer insurance for the first time or renewing a policy, tech companies need to pay particular attention to exclusions and try to negotiate the limits of these exclusions so that the coverage provided for their directors and officers remains as broad and encompassing as possible.
+When either buying directors and officers insurance for the first time or renewing a policy, tech companies need to pay particular attention to exclusions and try to negotiate the limits of these exclusions so that the coverage provided for their directors and officers remains as broad and encompassing as possible.

 To shed some light on just how much effort we put into customizing our products to fit the needs of VC-backed startups, let’s take a look at two common D&O liability exclusions that tech companies are often wary of (recently featured on the Perkins Coie Tech Risk Report blog) and how we address them with the coverage we offer through the Embroker Startup Program.